Bringing together two paradigms of non-equilibrium: Fragile versus robust aging in driven glassy systems

 The effect of driving on aging in the BM model is rather different for $T>1/2$: while for $s=0$ one has $\langle a_\tau\rangle_0 \sim \tau^{1-\beta}$~\cite{bertin2003cross} and so a divergent total activity $\langle \mathcal{A}\rangle_0 \sim t^{2-\beta}$ demonstrating aging, any $s>0$ leads to a faster activity decay $\langle a_\tau \rangle_s \sim \tau^{-(\alpha+1)}$ with $\alpha>0$ and thus a {\em finite total} activity $\langle \mathcal{A}\rangle_s$.
 This means the inactive phase is {\em frozen} here, with the system coming to rest after a finite number of jumps.
 Correspondingly, $P_s(E, \tau)$ in Fig.~\ref{distributions}a shows a rather rapid transfer of probability with increasing $\tau$ into traps that are sufficiently deep for the system not to make further jumps in the remainder of the trajectory.
 Overall, the aging in the undriven system ($s=0$) is {\em fragile}: any positive drive freezes the system, while any negative $s$ produces an active steady state.
 The Bouchaud model behaves similarly throughout its glass phase, with an aging activity decay $\langle a_\tau\rangle_0 \sim \tau^{T-1}$ in the undriven case $s=0$~\cite{Bouchaud92} that changes to $\langle a_\tau \rangle_s \sim \tau^{-(T+1)}$~\cite{SM} and hence a frozen, finite total activity phase, for any $s>0$.

 Summarizing, we have shown that the interplay of aging and driving by trajectory bias leads to significant new insights into aging dynamics.
 In the trap models we studied, which in the absence of driving exhibit aging below their glass transition temperature, this aging dynamics can respond in two fundamentally different ways to driving.
 In the BM model for $T>1/2$ and in the Bouchaud model, aging is fragile: any drive towards high activity ($s<0$) produces an active steady state, while driving towards low activity leads to frozen dynamics arresting after a finite number of jumps.
 For $T<1/2$ in the BM model, on the other hand, aging is robust, remaining qualitatively unchanged by moderate driving towards either higher or lower activity.
 We demonstrated these differences using a general analysis framework for Markovian systems driven by trajectory bias, which is complete in the sense that it can be deployed whether or not the underlying undriven system exhibits aging.
-What is fascinating in particular is that the response to driving detects, without additional physical input via e.g.\ specifically designed coarse-graining~\cite{cammarota2015spontaneous, cammarota2018numerical, baity2018activated}, the qualitative differences between aging dynamics governed by energetic barriers -- which we found to be fragile -- and by entropic effects.
-The resulting robust aging behavior that we found in the low--temperature BM model may have broader implications for the physics of supercooled liquids, bearing in mind a recent proposal that entropic relaxation is dominant in this {regime}~\cite{baity2021revisiting}.

-More generally, the response of aging systems to driving that we have studied here, by bringing together the two key non-equilibrium paradigms, provides new analysis tools for non-equilibrium dynamics and could eventually lead to a classification of aging into distinct universality classes.
+What is fascinating in particular is that the response to driving detects, without additional physical input via e.g.\ specifically designed coarse-graining~\cite{cammarota2015spontaneous, cammarota2018numerical, baity2018activated}, the qualitative differences between aging dynamics governed by energetic barriers {(as in the Bouchaud model and the BM model with $T >1/2$)} -- which we found to be fragile -- and by entropic effects.
+The resulting robust aging behavior that we found in the low--temperature BM model may have broader implications for the physics of supercooled liquids, bearing in mind a recent proposal that entropic relaxation is dominant in this {regime}~\cite{baity2021revisiting}. {To shed further light on the nature of the aging phases one could convert our results into statements about activity fluctuations in the unbiased dynamics.
+We do this in~\cite{SM} for the Bouchaud model; an analogous calculation for the BM model, yielding additional signatures of robust aging, remains an exciting open challenge.} Generally, the response of aging systems to driving that we have studied here, by bringing together the two key non-equilibrium paradigms, provides new analysis tools for non-equilibrium dynamics and could eventually lead to a classification of aging into distinct universality classes.